felicitia/Temp-Website/index.md

 3. `input:` the input value associated with the GUI event (if any).
 For example, if the `action` is `sendKeys` and `input` is `dummy_username`, the GUI event will be converted to `sendKeys(dummy_username)` Appium method.

-4. `resource-id:` the [resource ID](https://stuff.mit.edu/afs/sipb/project/android/docs/guide/topics/resources/accessing-resources.html) of the GUI widget triggered by the GUI event (if specified).
+4. `resource-id:` the [resource ID](https://stuff.mit.edu/afs/sipb/project/android/docs/guide/topics/resources/accessing-resources.html) of the GUI element triggered by the GUI event (if specified).

 5. `timestamp:` the timestamp of the GUI event when triggered.

 <mark> We should define the format of timestamp </mark>

-6. `view-id:` the ID of the triggered GUI widget that is used to locate such GUI widget in the current UI Hierarchy.
+6. `view-id:` the ID of the triggered GUI element that is used to locate such GUI element in the current UI Hierarchy.

 <mark>I saw this UI ID from [Rico's website](http://interactionmining.org/rico) and it would be very useful for me as well.
-Just to confirm, this ID can help us to locate GUI widget from the UI Hierarchy of the current Activity, right?</mark>
+Just to confirm, this ID can help us to locate GUI element from the UI Hierarchy of the current Activity, right?</mark>

-7. `xpath:` the XPath of the triggered GUI widget (if specified).
-The XPath can be used for Appium to locate the GUI widget (see [Find Elements](http://appium.io/docs/en/commands/element/find-elements/) in Appium's documentation).
+7. `xpath:` the XPath of the triggered GUI element (if specified).
+The XPath can be used for Appium to locate the GUI element (see [Find Elements](http://appium.io/docs/en/commands/element/find-elements/) in Appium's documentation).

 ### User Trace
 Each user trace is a sequence of GUI events.
 We use JSON Array to store user traces.